 About Breakstone, White & Gluck

 Breakstone, White & Gluck is one of the most respected personal injury law firms in Boston.
 With more than 100 years combined experience, our attorneys represent cyclists and their families in personal injury and wrongful death lawsuits.
-With a special expertise in investigating truck crashes and expansive knowledge of the trucking industry, our attorneys have a record of successfully negotiating the best financial results for our clients.
-Time and again, we have effectively presented the evidence and negotiated the maximum amount allowed on insurance policies.
+With a special expertise in investigating truck crashes and an expansive knowledge of the trucking industry, our attorneys have a record of successfully negotiating the best financial results for our clients.
+Time and again, we have effectively presented the evidence and negotiated the maximum coverage on insurance policies.
 If you have been injured, learn your rights.
 For a free legal consultation, visit 800-379-1244 or 617-723-7676 or use our contact form.

-More About Breakstone, White & Gluck
+Breakstone, White & Gluck’s Experience

 We invite you to read about one of our recent cases below or in Boston Magazine.
 Attorney Ron Gluck was recently interviewed about his work for the family of a cyclist who was struck and killed by a truck in Back Bay.